RowDaBoat/keep-engine/doc/actions-and-events.md

 ## Predefined Actions

-In `Keep` actions are used to define the game's behavior when the player interacts with the scenes, the engine has some already defined basic actions:
+In `Keep` actions are used to define the game's behavior when the player interacts with the scenes, the engine has some predefined basic actions:

 - `Leave()`: leaves an item from the player's inventory on the scene.
 - `Take()`: takes an item from the scene and puts it into the player's inventory.
 - `Talk()`: talks to another character in the scene.
-- `Look()`: looks at an item on the room or in the player's inventory
+- `Look()`: looks at an item in the room or in the player's inventory
-- `Goto(target, description)`: changes the current scene for `target` and shows as `description` in the actions menu.
+- `Goto(target, description)`: changes the current scene for `target` and is displayed as `description` in the "actions" menu.

 ## Subscribing to Events